The Best-Dressed Male Celebrities At Wimbledon 2023

 Jamie Tartt

 While other celebrities chose shades of blue and white, Jamie Tartt stood out from the crowd with his beige and brown knitwear ensemble.
-He wore a knitted vest and a cardigan set along with camel-coloured trousers thought the most interesting thing about his outfit was his accessories.
+He wore a knitted vest and a cardigan set along with camel-coloured trousers.
+However, the most interesting thing about his outfit was the accessories.
 He styled his tie as a scarf, giving his look a summery aesthetic.

 (Hero and feature image credits: Courtesy Instagram/Wimbledon)